 - Polyurethane yellows over time because it is oil based.
 I use Polycrylic which is water based therefore doesn’t yellow.

 - You can buy a fine tooth blade to make smoother cuts on your wood but for this small project I was fine with a quick sanding.
 If you do however have a fine tooth blade, use that.
 We used a construction blade on our miter saw.
 That is why I had some rougher edges.

 - Give appearance of thicker wood by adding wood strips to the sides of the desk without the extra weight.

 That is it.
 A sleek yet simple style wood desk for any work situation.
 Now look how great it looks in my daughters apartment at Clemson.
+She loves the chair.